Our Greatest Natural Resources: Inspiring National Parks to Explore in Every State

 New Jersey: Thomas Edison National Historical Park

 This National Historical Park preserves Thomas Edison's home, laboratory, and estate in West Orange.
-Entrance costs $15, and an audio tour is available for an additional $5.
+Entrance costs $15.
 Tours of Edison's home, known as Glenmont, are normally offered on varying seasonal schedules and require tickets, which are limited and first come, first served.

 Carlsbad Caverns National Park in New Mexico